Liverus/Metamorph/README.md

 # Limitations

-The code relies on Mutante by SamuelTulac which is as he stated, "heavily outdated".
+The code relies on Mutante by SamuelTulach which is as he stated, "heavily outdated".
 Therefore, consider this project as the same.
 There are still a few remaining detection vectors:
 * IP Address
 * User Security ID (SID)